Texas A&M University–Kingsville

-Texas A&M University–Kingsville is a public research university in Kingsville, Texas.
+Texas A&M University–Kingsville is a public research university in Kingsville, Texas, United States.
 It is the southernmost campus of the Texas A&M University System.
 The university developed the nation's first doctoral degree in bilingual education.
-It is classified among "R2: Doctoral Universities – High research activity".
+It is classified among "R2: Doctoral Universities – High research activity" and accredited by the Southern Association of Colleges and Schools (SACS).

 Texas A&M University–Kingsville is the oldest continuously operating public institution of higher learning in South Texas.
-The school was chartered as the South Texas Normal School in 1917; however, the opening of the school was delayed due to World War I. Founded in 1925 as South Texas State Teachers College, the university's name changed in 1929 to Texas College of Arts and Industries, or Texas A&I for short, signaled the broadening of its mission.
-A 1967 name change to Texas A&I University marked another transition.
+The school was chartered as the "South Texas Normal School" in 1917; however, the opening of the school was delayed due to World War I. Founded in 1925 as "South Texas State Teachers College", the university's name changed in 1929 to "Texas College of Arts and Industries", or "Texas A&I" for short, signaled the broadening of its mission.
+A 1967 name change to "Texas A&I University" marked another transition.
 The university became a member of the Texas A&M University System in 1989 and changed its name to Texas A&M University–Kingsville in 1993.

-The school has been continuously accredited by the Southern Association of Colleges and Schools (SACS) since 1928.